elugens/hello-javascript/docs/additional-questions/network-requests/websocket.md

 ---

-### In the browser header, what does the origin refer to in websocket connections?
+### What does the origin refer to in WebSocket connections in the browser header?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> WebSocket objects are cross-origin by nature.
-There are no special headers or other limitations.
-Old servers are unable to handle WebSocket anyway, so there are no compatibility issues.
-But Origin header is important, as it allows the server to decide whether to talk WebSocket with this website.
+  <div><strong>Interview Response:</strong> WebSocket objects are cross-origin by nature, and there are no special headers or other limitations.
+Old servers cannot handle WebSockets anyway, so there are no compatibility issues.
+But the Origin header is essential, as it allows the server to decide whether to talk WebSocket with this website.
     </div>
   </div>
 </details>